rainbowdashlabs/sql-java/docs/en/02/update.md

 WHERE condition
 ```

-Try to remove the money and adjust the condition with the check for the money
+Try to remove the money and adjust the condition with the check for the money.

 <details>
 <summary>Solution</summary>